Simple Indian Recipes....

 Method

-1. Mix the rava, rice flour, maida and required salt.
+1. Mix the rava, rice flour, maida and required salt in a big bowl.

-5. Take a spoon ful of batter and spread the batter from the outer side of the pan. (unlike the normal dosa which you spread from the inside out.)
+6. Take a ladle full of batter and spread the batter from the outer side of the pan. (unlike the normal dosa which you spread from the inside out.)

-6. Pour few drops of oil on top and let it cook for a couple of minutes on one side.
+7. Pour few drops of oil on top and let it cook for 4-5 minutes on one side.
+You will see the edges lifting off the pan.

 Tips